 When Bagua Zhang Circle Walking alone is learned for spiritual purposes, it is commonly done for a few months to a year before you learn how to put your arms into the air.
 This trains your physical body to become stable and balanced while doing bagua zhang.

-As your balance and stability grows as you Walk the Circle, you begin varying the speed of your walking.
-Your goal in bagua zhang is to smoothly change direction and speed, or go from movement to stillness and back again—all without losing awareness.
+As your balance and stability grows, you begin varying the speed of your walking.
+Your goal in bagua zhang is to smoothly change direction and speed, or to go from movement to stillness and back again—all without losing awareness.
 The Taoists say that if you can maintain uninterrupted and complete awareness from the time it takes a leaf to fall from a tree and flutter down to the ground, you will be enlightened.